Universal Tuner 2.3 NEW

 Save Custom Temperament

-If you customize a temperament this button will appear.
+If you customize a temperament, this button will appear.
 You can save your customized temperament by pressing the button.

 Rename Custom Temperament